Nitrogen narcosis: Prevention

-Deep dives should be made only after a gradual training to test the individual diver's sensitivity to increasing depths, with careful supervision and logging of reactions.
-Scientific evidence does not show that a diver can train to overcome any measure of narcosis at a given depth or become tolerant of it.
+Deep dives should be made only after a gradual work-up to test the individual diver's sensitivity to increasing depths, taking note of reactions.
+Scientific evidence does not show that a diver can develop a resistance to the effects of narcosis at a given depth or become tolerant of it.

 Equivalent narcotic depth (END) is a commonly used way of expressing the narcotic effect of different breathing gases.
 The National Oceanic and Atmospheric Administration (NOAA) Diving Manual now states that oxygen and nitrogen should be considered equally narcotic.
 Standard tables, based on relative lipid solubilities, list conversion factors for narcotic effect of other gases.
 For example, hydrogen at a given pressure has a narcotic effect equivalent to nitrogen at 0.55 times that pressure, so in principle it should be usable at more than twice the depth.
 Argon, however, has 2.33 times the narcotic effect of nitrogen, and is a poor choice as a breathing gas for diving (it is used as a drysuit inflation gas, owing to its low thermal conductivity).
 Some gases have other dangerous effects when breathed at pressure; for example, high-pressure oxygen can lead to oxygen toxicity.
-Although helium is the least intoxicating of the breathing gases, at greater depths it can cause high pressure nervous syndrome, a still mysterious but apparently unrelated phenomenon.
-Inert gas narcosis is only one factor influencing the choice of gas mixture; the risks of decompression sickness and oxygen toxicity, cost, and other factors are also important.
+Although helium is the least intoxicating of the breathing gases, at greater depths it can cause high-pressure nervous syndrome, a still mysterious but apparently unrelated phenomenon.
+Inert gas narcosis is only one factor influencing the choice of gas mixture; the risks of decompression sickness and oxygen toxicity, work of breathing, cost, and other factors are also important.

 Because of similar and additive effects, divers should avoid sedating medications and drugs, such as cannabis and alcohol before any dive.
 A hangover, combined with the reduced physical capacity that goes with it, makes nitrogen narcosis more likely.
 Experts recommend total abstinence from alcohol for at least 12 hours before diving, and longer for other drugs.

 Prognosis and epidemiology

 Narcosis is potentially one of the most dangerous conditions to affect the scuba diver below about 30 m.
 Except for occasional amnesia of events at depth, the effects of narcosis are entirely removed on ascent and therefore pose no problem in themselves, even for repeated, chronic or acute exposure.
-Nevertheless, the severity of narcosis is unpredictable and it can be fatal while diving, as the result of illogical behavior in a dangerous environment.
+Nevertheless, the severity of narcosis is unpredictable and it can be fatal while diving, as the result of inappropriate behavior in a dangerous environment.

 Tests have shown that all divers are affected by nitrogen narcosis, though some experience lesser effects than others.
 Even though it is possible that some divers can manage better than others because of learning to cope with the subjective impairment, the underlying behavioral effects remain.
 These effects are particularly dangerous because a diver may feel they are not experiencing narcosis, yet still be affected by it.